ckeditor/ckeditor5/docs/installation/integrations/react.md

 },
 ```

-Now you need to exclude CSS files used by CKEditor 5 from the project's CSS loader.
+Now you need to exclude CSS files used by CKEditor&nbsp;5 from the project's CSS loader.

 First, find a loader that starts its definition with the following code: `test: cssRegex`.
 Then modify it: